joshbrostoff/joshbrostoff.github.io/_posts/2018-07-31-custom_apps.md

 **5. You are the Expert, Act Like it**

 You are the ServiceNow admin/developer/architect at your organization for a reason, act like it!
-When running your workshops or gathering requirements, don’t always lean on your stakeholders to drive requirements.
+When running workshops or gathering requirements, don’t always lean on your stakeholders to drive requirements.

-You know the best practices in ServiceNow and how to build apps, and you should push back when you need to.
+You know the best practices in ServiceNow and how to build apps and you should push back when you need to.
 Simply saying “yes” to everything isn’t always the best approach.